insin/nwb/README.md

 ...
 ```

-Create a new web module and run tests on every change as you develop it:
+Create a new web module without being asked any questions and run tests on every change as you develop it:

 ```
 $ nwb new web-module get-form-data -f